mauriciolarroque/Bikeshare-Case-Study/README2.md

 <br>

 • As it turns out, there were, in fact, other non-duplicate `ride_id` values with this format.

-Which gave me the opportunity to change all the affected ride_ids at once:
+* This gave me the opportunity to solve both problems at once; using the query below, I could convert all the `ride_id`s into the same format while also (most likely) getting rid of any duplicate values:

 ```sql
 UPDATE january_2023